 By Lou Arata

-Lou Arata has been a candidate for the CT 83rd House District and is vice chairman of the Meriden Republican Town Committee and the Meriden Public Utilities Commission.
+Lou Arata is the Republican candidate for the 83rd House District seat and is vice chairman of the Meriden Public Utilities Commission and the Meriden Republican Town Committee.